andreazignoli/pyoxynet/README.md

 <!-- GENERATION -->
 ## Generation

-Pyoxynet also implements a Conditional Generative Adversarial Network, which has been trained to generate deceptive cardipulmonary exercise test data.
+*Pyoxynet* also implements a Conditional Generative Adversarial Network, which has been trained to generate deceptive CPET data.
 As per the *inference* model, the *generator* is saved in a TFLite model file.
 Calling the related function and obtain a fake CPET data sample can be done as follows:

 ```python
 from pyoxynet import *